England’s Shopping Parades

 Many historical shopping parades, however, are not thriving as they did once.
 Local shopping was hit hard by the arrival of out-of-town superstores in the 1980s and 1990s and is now being knocked again by the growth of internet shopping.
 Many traditional parade shops – the butcher, the grocer, the greengrocer, the newsagent – have ceded space to personal service industries such as nail bars, tanning salons and tattoo parlours.
 Amongst these, convenience stores, takeaways, hairdressers, cafes and launderettes cling on, but only just.

 Inevitably, as local shopping continues to shrink, the commercial future of shopping parades, often standing on prime sites, will come increasingly under pressure.
 If and when this happens, we will need to be able to assess their historical significance: the Introduction to Heritage Assets, published this spring, is a step in that direction.

-Kathryn A Morrison MA FSA, manager of Historic England’s Assessment Team (East), studied art history before embarking on a career as an architectural investigator with the Royal Commission on the Historical Monuments of England, and later with English Heritage and Historic England.
-Her publications include English Shops and Shopping: An Architectural History (Yale University Press, 2003) and Woolworth’s: 100 Years on the High Street (Historic England, 2015).
+Kathryn studied art history before embarking on a career as an architectural investigator.
+Her publications include The Workhouse: A Study of Poor-Law Buildings in England (English Heritage 1999), English Shops and Shopping: An Architectural History (Yale University Press, 2003) and Woolworth’s: 100 Years on the High Street (Historic England, 2015).